correlative conjunctions

 The word conjunction comes from a Latin root meaning “join.”
 In grammar, a conjunction is a joining word.

 A correlative conjunction is a two-part conjunction: it consists of two words or phrases that are used to join sentence elements of equal value.
-Some of the most common are shown below:
+Here are some of the most common ones:

-• both…and: Both Ryan and Meg like skiing Whistler.
+• Both Ryan and Meg like skiing Whistler.

-• either…or: Luis will live either in Spain or in Portugal.
+• Luis will live either in Spain or in Portugal.

-• neither…nor: Neither you nor I have to work tomorrow.
+• Neither you nor I have to work tomorrow.

 Here is an example of a poorly structured sentence:

-• Incorrect: Lise either went to the weight room or the sauna.
+• Lise either went to the weight room or the sauna.

 To make the structure parallel, we could rewrite the sentence in any of the following ways:

-• Lise went either to the weight room or to the sauna.
-[2 prepositional phrases]
+• Lise went either to the weight room or to the sauna. [two prepositional phrases]

-• Lise went to either the weight room or the sauna.
-[2 noun phrases]
+• Lise went to either the weight room or the sauna. [two noun phrases]

-• Lise either went to the weight room or had a sauna.
-[2 predicates*]
+• Lise either went to the weight room or had a sauna. [two predicates]

 Avis de droit d’auteur pour l’outil Writing Tips Plus